Blog

 The Honest Caveat

-Border runs work, but Morocco retains the right to refuse re-entry or ask questions about purpose of stay if an officer notices a pattern of repeated short exits and returns.
+Border runs work, but Morocco retains the right to refuse re-entry if an officer notices repeated short exits and returns.
 This is rare but not unheard of.
-If you’re planning an extended stay of 6+ months, the carte de séjour route is more stable than repeated border runs.
-Consult an immigration lawyer for your specific situation.
+If planning 6+ months, the carte de séjour route is more stable.
+Consult an immigration lawyer for your specific nationality and situation.

 Money, Cards & ATMs — The Practical Financial Guide

-Morocco’s currency, the Moroccan Dirham (MAD), is a non-convertible, state-controlled currency.
-This means you cannot buy or sell it outside the country in any meaningful volume, and there’s a fixed exchange corridor managed by Bank Al-Maghrib.
-For day-to-day nomad life, this translates into a few practical realities worth understanding before you arrive.
-A clear primer on how Morocco’s currency actually works is worth reading first.
+Morocco’s currency, the Moroccan Dirham (MAD), is a non-convertible, state-controlled currency — you cannot buy or sell it outside Morocco in any meaningful volume.
+Before arriving, read this primer on how Morocco’s currency works so you’re not caught off guard at ATMs.

 Do Wise and Revolut Work in Morocco?

-Yes — both work well for ATM withdrawals and online payments, and they’re the de facto standard for nomads.
-Wise in particular gives you near-interbank exchange rates on conversion to MAD, which can save you 2–4% versus a standard debit card.
-Revolut works similarly.
-The key issue is ATM fees charged by Moroccan banks on international cards — these vary and can be significant.
+Yes — both work well.
+Wise gives near-interbank exchange rates to MAD, saving you 2–4% versus a standard debit card.
+Revolut also works but applies a weekend conversion markup.
+The variable factor is ATM fees charged by Moroccan banks on international cards:

 ATM Fee Note